mustaqahmed/user-activation-delegation/README.md

 visibility.
 To support such use-cases, we are proposing here an API that allows passing on the activation state to any `window` in the frame tree.

+Note, however, that our proposed API makes sense without User Activation v2 too, even though we have [spec limitations](https://github.com/whatwg/html/issues/1903) with the notion of user activation.

 ## Proposed API for activation transfer